Building a healthier feed: Private location trace intersection driven feed recommendations: Discussion

-Finally, it is worth noting is that the type of homophily being re-enforced by this approach is different in character to echo-chamber formation in traditional social media.
+Finally, it is worth noting that the type of homophily being reinforced by this approach is different in character from echo-chamber formation in traditional social media.
 Traditional social media explicitly ideologically narrows your content based on engagement patterns, allowing some preferences and interests to be exemplified and radicalized as you are presented more concentrated agreeing opinions.
-In contrast, this approach does not immediately send individuals down specific content 'rabbit holes,' potentially leading towards radicalization based only on casual initial interest.
-In this case any polarization that occurs happens in step with ones expressed real-world interests and beliefs, and is complementary to physical-world interactions and conversations.
+In contrast, this approach does not immediately send individuals down specific content `rabbit holes,' potentially leading toward radicalization based only on casual initial interest.
+In this case, any polarization that occurs happens in step with one's expressed real-world interests and beliefs, and is complementary to physical-world interactions and conversations.